cdl-geneseo/geneseo-dictionary/S/Sexexcellent.md

 # Sexexcellent

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sexexcellent

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (n.) \skskslnt\ Awesome. &quot;I got an A on my first paper for that ultra-tough class!
 Thats sexexcellent.&quot; Source: Dictionary of Geneseo English 2001.
 Dilluvio